J. Kenji López-Alt: After The Food Lab (2016 to present)

-López-Alt opened the Wursthall Restaurant & Bierhaus in San Mateo, California in 2017, with partners Adam Simpson and Tyson Mao.
+López-Alt opened the Wursthall Restaurant & Bierhaus in San Mateo, California, in 2017, with partners Adam Simpson and Tyson Mao.
+He left the restaurant in 2022 after moving to Seattle; the restaurant announced its permanent closure in September 2025.

-López-Alt started a YouTube channel in 2016, which, as of April 2025, had over 1.6 million subscribers and over 250 million views.
+López-Alt started a YouTube channel in 2016, which, as of August 2026, had over 1.7 million subscribers and over 290 million views.
 The videos are POV-style demonstrations of recipes and cooking techniques in López-Alt's home kitchen that feature unscripted commentary and largely unedited footage.

 In September 2019, López-Alt became a monthly columnist at The New York Times Cooking.

 In 2020 López-Alt released a children's book, Every Night is Pizza Night, which debuted on the New York Times Children's Bestseller list.

 After his move to Seattle in late 2020, López-Alt's Instagram posts became increasingly popular as he recommended various businesses and dishes around the area, becoming "maybe the most powerful food influencer this city has seen in the social media age," according to The Seattle Times.
+He began a project to review every Seattle-style teriyaki restaurant in the city to highlight the local specialty.

 In 2022, López-Alt released a cookbook titled The Wok: Recipes and Techniques, a 658-page book focused on woks.
 The Seattle Times called the book "arguably the most anticipated cookbook of the year" and it debuted at number one on the New York Times Bestseller list in the category of "Advice, How-To & Miscellaneous".
 It won the 2023 Pacific Northwest Book Award.
 The book won the 2023 James Beard Foundation Book Award in the category of "Single Subject".

 He remains a regular guest on the Serious Eats podcast, Special Sauce, hosted by Ed Levine.